 What is a Midge?

-We also arrange the occasional get together at Car shows and visits to places of interest in the UK.
+Some members arrange the occasional get together at Car shows and visits to places of interest in the UK.
+Although Planetary Secretary, I'm in Scotland which restricts my options.

 Where to get the Construction Plans and build Manual for a Mk1 or the NEW MK2?